Bifurcations and multistability in inducible three-gene toggle switch networks: The three-gene toggle switch with self-activation

-Beyond the three possible single-gene expression states, which exist at low effector concentrations for all possible rate parameter combinations, the stable state in which both $\bar{R}_2$ and $\bar{R}_3$ dominate survives across the broadest allowable parameter space.
-Such a state is no longer possible only if $\bar{a}\gtrsim 0.5$ and $\bar{d}\gtrsim 0.5$.
+Other than the three possible single-gene expression states, which exist at low effector concentrations for all possible rate parameter combinations, the stable state that survives across the broadest allowable parameter space is the one in which both $\bar{R}_2$ and $\bar{R}_3$ dominate.
+Such a state becomes no longer possible only if $\bar{a}\gtrsim 0.5$ and $\bar{d}\gtrsim 0.5$.
 The robustness of this state makes sense given that the model in question specifically tunes $\bar{R}_1$ expression via effector concentration.
-This targeted tuning thus more indirectly (and weakly) affects the existence of a stable $(0,\bar{R}_2,\bar{R}_3)$ state.
-Fig.~\ref{fig:nonexcA_fpstartend}(A) also indicates that the repression parameter $\bar{d}$ drives the loss of the $(\bar{R}_1,0,\bar{R}_3)$ and $(\bar{R}_1,\bar{R}_2,0)$ states in parameter space.
+This targeted tuning more indirectly (and weakly) affects the existence of a stable $(0,\bar{R}_2,\bar{R}_3)$ state.
+Fig.~\ref{fig:nonexcA_fpstartend}(A) also indicates that the repression parameter $\bar{d}$ drives the loss of the $(\bar{R}_1,0,\bar{R}_3)$ and $(\bar{R}_1,\bar{R}_2,0)$ states.
 Essentially, once repressors play an active role in regulation (no longer $\bar{d}\rightarrow 0$), dual repressor and activator activity implies that the system can only express $\bar{R}_1$ significantly in a stable state when it is the only protein being expressed.

 Generally, as effector concentrations increase, the number of available stable fixed points decreases until the system reaches monostable, bistable, or tristable dynamics, as shown in Fig.~\ref{fig:nonexcA_fpstartend}(B).
 When $\bar{a} \lesssim 1$, such that activation contributes more strongly than basal expression, a high effector concentration suppresses all gene expression.
-When the system approaches the limit case of largely unregulated expression (i.e., $\bar{a} \rightarrow 2$ and $\bar{d} \rightarrow 0$) it is tristable, expressing either $\bar{R}_2$, $\bar{R}_3$, or both.
+When the system approaches the limit case of largely unregulated expression (i.e., $\bar{a} \rightarrow 2$ and $\bar{d} \rightarrow 0$) it becomes tristable, expressing either $\bar{R}_2$, $\bar{R}_3$, or both.
 Otherwise, in the relatively weak activation regime that remains, the system collapses to the bistable toggle switch between $\bar{R}_2$ and $\bar{R}_3$.